sveetch/atoum/README.rst

 A Django application to manage shopping list and stock of consumables.

-This is currently in alpha stage development.
+This is currently in beta stage development.

 Dependencies